Priyanshu-Prajapati/ExpenseTracker/README.md

 # expense_tracker

+This is the flutter app which is used for
-Keep Track of your expense and save some bucks.
+Keeping Track of your expense by adding them on the app and save some bucks.

 ## Getting Started